samuelgfeller/slim-example-project/docs/naming-convention.md

   e.g. `testClientCreation_authorization`

 ### Providers
-I differentiate providers into two types.
 They have to be in a sub folder "Provider" at the root of the `/tests` folder.
-As the same providers are used by both unit and integration tests, they can't be inside the test case bundle.
+The same providers may be used by both unit and integration tests.
-Each are in folders with the bundle name after "Provider".
+Each are in folders with the bundle name in the folder "Provider".

+Previously I differentiated two types of providers that had different class names:

 #### Data Providers
 Provide different only the data to run for a specific test.
 E.g. For a test asserting that a validationException occurs with different invalid data (name too long, password too short, not given email address etc.)

-Data provider MUST end with `DataProvider.php` and be in the folder of their module name which is in the folder "Provider".

 #### Case Providers
 They contain both the input data but also the expected value for